B.A., Oberlin College; A.M., Ph.D., Stanford University

 Akila WeerapanaAssociate Professor of Economics

-Interested in macroeconomics, particularly international economics, the economics of conflict, and monetary economics.
+Interested in the economics of higher education, international economics, the economics of conflict, and monetary economics.